The New Breed (TV series)

-The New Breed is an American crime drama series that aired on ABC from October 3, 1961, to June 5, 1962, with thirty-six episodes.
-The series was a QM Production in association with Selmur Productions, Inc.
+The New Breed is an American crime drama series that aired on ABC from October 3, 1961, to September 25, 1962, with thirty-six episodes.
+It was broadcast on Tuesdays, initially from 9 to 10 p.m.
+Eastern Time and then (beginning in November 1961) from 8:30 to 9:30 p.m.
+E. T. The series was a QM Production in association with Selmur Productions, Inc.

 Synopsis

+The title was derived from the fact that the main characters formed "a 'new breed' of policeman".
+They used electronic equipment to locate criminals who had evaded detection by customary police techniques.

 The series stars Leslie Nielsen as the serious Lieutenant Price Adams who worked on "The Hot Shot Detail" of the LAPD's Metro Squad and former Major League Baseball player John Beradino as Sergeant Vince Cavelli.
 The script for the first episode, "No Fat Cops," was written by Hank Searls, credited as the creator of the series.
 Searls also wrote an original novel based on the series under the pseudonym "Lee Costigan."

 The New Breed was the first independent production of Quinn Martin under his newly established company, QM Productions.
 Prior to starting his own production company, Martin had produced The Untouchables for Desilu Productions, and Nielsen was cast for the role of Adams because of a guest appearance he had made on that program in the episode titled "Three Thousand Suspects."
 The show was scheduled against The Red Skelton Show and Ichabod and Me on CBS and The Dick Powell Show on NBC, and was canceled after one season.